and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Hip Arthroscopy Procedure

-During a hip arthroscopy procedure, Dr. Porter inserts a small camera called an arthroscope into the hip joint via a small incision.
-The camera displays images on a video screen, allowing Dr. Porter to view the structures of the hip without having to make a large incision.
+During a hip arthroscopy procedure, Dr. Cahill inserts a small camera called an arthroscope into the hip joint via a small incision.
+The camera displays images on a video screen, allowing Dr. Cahill to view the structures of the hip without having to make a large incision.
 He can then insert operating instruments though additional small incisions to complete the procedure.

 The procedure itself is tailored to the patient’s needs, but may include: